-- (1) See Note 2 to our financial statements included elsewhere in this prospectus for a description of the method used to calculate the basic and diluted net loss per share and pro forma basic and - See Note 2 to our financial statements included elsewhere in this prospectus for a description of the method used to calculate the basic and diluted net ioss per share.
+See Note 2 to our financial statements included elsewhere in this prospectus for a description of the method used to calculate the basic and diluted net loss per share and pro forma basic and diluted net loss per share.

 Pro forma reflects the automatic conversion of all outstanding shares of our preferred stock on June 30, 2015 into 16,298,045 shares of our common stock prior to the completion of this offering.
-Pro forma as adjusted reflects the sale of 5,555,555 shares of our common stock offered in this offering, assuming an initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover of this prospectus, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
-A \$1.00 increase (decrease) in the assumed initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover of this prospectus, would increase (decrease) the proforma as adjusted amount of each of cash and cash equivalents and total stockholders' (deficit) equity by approximately \$5.2 million, assuming that the number of shares offered by us to gether with a concomitant \$1.00 increase in the assumed initial public offering price of \$18.00 per share, the midpoint of the price range set forth on the cover of this prospectus, would increase each of cash and cash equivalents and total stockholders' (deficit) equity by approximately \$2.2.8 million after deducting underwriting discounts and commissions and any estimated offering expenses payable by us.
-Conversely, a 1.0 million share decrease in the number of shares offered by us together with a concomitant \$1.00 decrease in the assumed initial public offering price of \$18.00 per share, the midpoint of the initial public offering price of \$18.00 per share, the midpoint of the initial public offering price of \$18.00 per share, the midpoint of the initial public offering price of \$18.00 per share, the midpoint of the initial public offering price of \$18.00 per share, the midpoint of the initial public offering price of \$18.00 per sh (4)
+Pro forma as adjusted reflects the sale of 5,555,555 shares of our common stock offered in this offering, assuming an initial public offering price of \$22.00 per share, and after deducting underwriting discounts and commissions and estimated offering price of \$22.00 per share would increase (decrease) the pro forma as adjusted amount of each of cash and cash equivalents and total stockholders' (deficit) equity by approximately \$5.2 million, assuming that the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+A 1.0 million share increase in the number of shares offered by us together with a concomitant \$1.00 increase in the assumed initial public offering price of \$22.00 per share would increase each of cash and cash equivalents and total stockholders' (deficit) equity by approximately \$26.6 million after deducting underwriting discounts and commissions and any estimated offering expenses payable by us.
+Conversely, a 1.0 million share decrease in the number of shares offered by us together with a concomitant \$1.00 decrease in the assumed initial public offering price of \$22.00 per share would decrease each of cash and cash equivalents and total stockholders' (deficit) equity by approximately \$24.7 million after deducting underwriting discounts and commissions and commissions and any estimated offering expenses payable by us.